jchodzicki/ScoresClientPy/README.md

 What's next:
     View a summary of image vulnerabilities and recommendations → docker scout quickview
 ```
-5. `docker run -it scores /bin/sh` in terminal.
+5. `docker run -it -v $(pwd)/forstream:/app/src/output scores /bin/sh` in terminal.
 Something like this should appear:
 ```
 #
 ```